 Why That Gurgling Sound Is Usually a Good Thing

-As your humidifier turns water into soothing mist, the water level in the base reservoir drops.
-To replenish it, a valve opens, allowing more water to flow down from the main tank.
-As the water moves down, it displaces air in the base, which has to go somewhere.
-Where does it go?
-Up into the tank, creating those characteristic gurgling bubbles.
+The gurgling sound in your humidifier is a result of simple physics, similar to an old-school water cooler.
+As the humidifier converts water into mist, the water level in the base reservoir decreases.
+A valve then opens, allowing water to flow from the main tank into the base.
+This process displaces air in the base, which rises into the tank, creating the characteristic gurgling bubbles.
+For see our home air recommendations on this site.

 In short: A gurgle is the sound of your humidifier refilling its operational reservoir.
 It’s the heartbeat of the machine, indicating that water is moving correctly from the tank to the base to be turned into mist.